1923 Stanley Cup Final

 The 1923 Stanley Cup Final was contested by the NHL champion Ottawa Senators and the WCHL champion Edmonton Eskimos.
 The previous WCHL-PCHA playoff format was abandoned, and the Ottawa Senators now had to play first the PCHA champion Vancouver Maroons, followed by the WCHL champion Edmonton Eskimos in the Finals.

-This was the last Finals series until the 1983 Stanley Cup Finals to be contested by a team from Edmonton.
-Both games were played in Vancouver, making this the last Finals until 2020 played entirely at a neutral site (the 1924 and 1925 Finals each featured one neutral site game).
+This was the last Finals series until the 1983 Stanley Cup Final to be contested by a team from Edmonton.
+Both games were played in Vancouver, making this the last Finals until 2020 played entirely at a neutral site (the 1924 and 1925 Final series each featured one neutral site game).